muratk3n/thirdwave/en/README.md

 `texts`, which scales from 0 to 9, sums the number of securely attested types of texts (that is, coded as 'present').
-The idea here is that the more sophisticated a society is informationally, the more different types of texts it will have in circulation"
+The idea here is that the more sophisticated a society is informationally, the more different types of texts it will have in circulation. economic development is reflected in Monetary System (`Money`).
+Presence of writing system is in `writing`"

 [Link](https://escholarship.org/content/qt99x6r11m/qt99x6r11m_noSplash_0ec83bc0d39d185f00345309a3db5508.pdf)